 William of Orange.
 He repeatedly caricatured James II and Louis XIV, sometimes using pseudonyms on his most audacious images.

-He was an expressive master of physiognomy; and his original, lively style displayed the baroque fashion for spectacular and allegorical fantasy.
-Romeyn de Hooghe was the most significant and prolific Netherlandish engraver in the second half of the
+He was an expressive master of physiognomy, and his original, lively style displayed the baroque fashion for spectacular and allegorical fantasy.
+Romeyn de Hooghe was the most significant and prolific Netherlandish engraver in the second half of the seventeenth century.

-In June, the shares traded for 890d, and in July they reached 1,000d.
+In June, the shares traded for 890d, and in July, they reached 1,000d.
 At this point, prominent investors indulged in profit-taking, not speculators as in France, but the directors of the Company themselves.
 With the loss of confidence induced by the failure of the French scheme, the share-price collapsed, falling to 135 by November.
-So serious was the matter, that the House of Commons set up a committee of inquiry to look into the affairs of the company.
+So serious was the matter that the House of Commons set up a committee of inquiry to look into the company's affairs.
 It soon became apparent that the Company had been falsifying its accounts to inflate its profitability.
 More significantly, widespread corruption was uncovered.
-The Company's negotiations with the government had been advanced by the distribution of bribes to individuals within the government The principal recipient was John Aislabie, Chancellor of the Exchequer.
-So serious were his offences that he was thrown out of Parliament and imprisoned.
-Others implicated were the equivalent of the Prime Minister, Charles Sutherland, Earl of Sutherland, the Secretary of State and the Postmaster General, although none was convicted.
-It is also possible that King George I was involved.
-As punishment, Parliament seized the assets of the Directors of the Company, raising something over £2 million, of which about £ 1.68 million was used to assist investors bankrupted by the failure of the Company.